 The degree in Biblical Studies is aimed at preparing disciples of Jesus Christ to be servant-leaders both in church and society.
 The Department of Biblical Studies faculty is committed to the passionate and accurate study of God's Word, to living out our faith with a dynamic spirituality, and to thoughtful engagement with the world around us.
-The B.A. in Biblical Studies focuses on offering structured opportunities for the study of Christianity, the Word of God, and related subjects, and has a foreign language component.
+The B.A. in Biblical Studies focuses on offering structured opportunities for the study of Christianity, the Word of God and related subjects, and it has a foreign language component.
 The B.S. in Biblical Studies has a math and science component.

-Students will take classes focusing on the Old and New Testaments, theology, church history, intercultural studies, preaching, spiritual formation, and apologetics.
+Students will take classes focusing on the Old and New Testaments, theology, church history, intercultural studies, preaching, spiritual formation and apologetics.
 One of this major's greatest strengths is the faculty, who are teaching you and journeying with you over the next three to four years.
 Our faculty have served abroad, been pastors, and some still are pastors.
 They are passionate about seeing you dive into the divine text and become empowered to serve while studying here at Grace and after graduation.

 Examples of courses in this major:

 An introduction to the Old Testament law and historical books with special reference to background, historical setting, literary composition, theology and message.
 After successfully completing this course, the student should be able to demonstrate a knowledge of the background issues that introduce the study of various concepts of the Old Testament, the historical milieu of each Old Testament book studied, the purpose and general content of each Old Testament book studied, the use of the Old Testament in modern ministry, and the foundation the Old Testament provides for the New Testament.